 You shouldn’t have to suffer the financial consequences of someone else’s actions.
 They should be held liable for what they’ve done and compensate you for the trauma you experienced.
-At Tamaki Law, our Yakima personal injury attorneys have over 100 years of combined experience helping clients recover after an accident.
+At Tamaki Law, our personal injury attorneys in Yakima have over 100 years of combined experience helping clients recover after an accident.
 We will fight hard to reach a favorable outcome in your case.

 Why Hire Tamaki Law?

 It’s a scary and stressful experience when an accident occurs.
 Dealing with insurance companies, spending time away from work to attend doctor’s appointments, and completing confusing paperwork can become overwhelming.
 You might also encounter obstacles you don’t know how to overcome.
 Even the smallest mistake during an insurance claim or lawsuit can leave you with minimal compensation or none at all.

 That’s why it’s critical that you contact Tamaki Law immediately following the accident.
 Our Yakima personal injury lawyers can take on the responsibility for your case so you can focus on healing.
 We will provide the personalized one-on-one attention you need to get through this devastating time in your life.